dhohmann/bukkit-hardcore/README.md

 # Hardcore Plugin

 This plugin applies hard mode to the server while providing the possibility to remain playing on the server.
+It also enhances the spawning creatures to have various effects.

 ## Requirements
 Bukkit version: 1.8+